eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

 -->

 ESLint [collects suppressed warnings and errors](https://github.com/eslint/eslint/pull/15459).
 In case `--no-warning-on-ignored-files` or `warnIgnored: false` is used, should the warning be included in the suppressed messages array?

+Should the `warnIgnored` option be available via `eslint.config.js` too?

 <!-- ## Help Needed -->